Skip to content

 Ginger is a low-calorie powerhouse that makes for a great nutrient-dense addition to homemade salad dressings.
 It can add quite the zing to your dressings if you have time to make one.
 If you’re short on time, you can always use a store bought salad dressing, then drizzle a little ginger juice on your salad as well.

 What’s great about ginger is that it pairs so well with a range of other ingredients including fruits and vegetables.
 I wouldn’t suggest using your homemade ginger juice in creamy salad dressings such as ranch dressing.
-A few salad dressing ideas for you:
+Here’s a few salad dressing ideas for you if you have the time:

 How to Use Your Ginger Pulp